 The discipline activities of the Association are carried out by the Registrar, the Complaints Authorization Committee (CAC) and the Disciplinary Panel.
 The Registrar is responsible for receiving all allegations made against a member or student of the Association.
 Also, the Registrar or the Board may, on its own motion, make an allegation when information regarding a member's conduct comes to the attention of the Association.
 Some allegations may be resolved by the Registrar if the circumstances are appropriate and both parties' consent.
 If the allegation is not appropriate for resolution by the Registrar, the allegation must be referred to the CAC.
 The primary mandate of the CAC is to review all allegations which have been referred to it by the Registrar and determine whether there are reasonable grounds to believe the member has engaged in conduct deserving of sanction.
-If such a determination is made, the allegation constitutes a complaint, and the CAC may instruct the Registrar to file the complaint against the member and refer it to the Disciplinary Panel.
+If such a determination is made, the allegation constitutes a complaint, and the CAC may counsel or caution the member, or in more serious matters, may instruct the Registrar to file the complaint against the member and refer it to the Disciplinary Panel.
 An Adjudication Tribunal is selected from the Disciplinary Panel to conduct a hearing and decide whether the member is guilty.
 If the member is found guilty, the Adjudication Tribunal is also responsible for determining the appropriate sanctions.

-During 2022-23 the CAC processed four allegations, two that were ongoing from 2021-22 and two new allegations that were referred during the year.
-Of these four allegations, one continues to be processed by the CAC, one was referred back to the Registrar and resolved via Alternative Dispute Resolution (ADR) and the remaining two were dismissed.
+During 2023-24 the CAC processed five allegations, one that was ongoing from the previous year and four new allegations that were referred during the year.
+Of these five allegations, three were dismissed and the remaining two continue to be processed by the CAC.

-There were no complaints referred for a hearing in 2022-2023, hearings into two complaints from previous years are ongoing.
-In addition, hearings into one complaint from previous years was concluded in 2022-2023, resulting in a finding of guilt with respect to the individual involved.
+There were no complaints referred for a hearing in 2023-2024.
+A hearing into one complaint from previous years is ongoing and hearings into two complaints from previous years were concluded in 2023-2024, resulting in a finding of guilt with respect to the member involved.
 The outcomes of hearings are published on the CPA Newfoundland and Labrador website.